We'll use this sample channel as a reference throughout this article.

 Q: Can I add modules to a channel, rather than an entire course?

 Yes.
-To do this, add the course to the channel.
+Doing this will not prevent other modules in the course from playing, but it does serve as a suggestion of which modules to view.
+To add a specific module from a course, add the course to the channel.
 Then, in the channel page, expand the course, and click Edit.
 Then, remove modules except for the module you want.

 Note: Learners using channels on mobile will see the entire course, not just that module.